uwdata/mosaic/docs/examples/observable-latency.md

 # Observable Latency

 Web request latency on Observable.com.
-Each pixel in the heatmap shows of the most common route (URL pattern) with a given response latency within a time interval.
+Each pixel in the heatmap shows the most common route (URL pattern) at a given response latency within a time interval.
-Use the bar chart of most common routes to filter the heatmap and isolate specific routes.
+Use the bar chart of most-requested routes to filter the heatmap and isolate specific patterns.

 _You may need to wait a few seconds for the dataset to load._